radioxeth/radioxeth/README.md

 - 👋 Hi, I’m @radioxeth (Dan)
 - 👀 I’m interested in full-stack web development, decentralized web technologies, and cybersecurity.
 - 🌱 I'm currently learning about decentralized and p2p technologies.
-Additionally, I'm earning a Masters in Cybersecurity from Syracuse University.
+Additionally, I'm earning a Master's of Science in Cybersecurity from Syracuse University.
 - 💞️ I’m looking to collaborate on decentralized web technologies.
 - 📫 How to reach me ... radiox@nad27.net